kingflamez/laravelrave/docs/subaccounts/list-subaccounts.md

-# List all beneficiaries
+# List all subaccounts

-> Fetch all beneficiaries on your account.
+> Fetch all subaccounts on your account.

 ```php
 <?php